 Uganda established a strong record of prudent macroeconomic management and structural reform between the 1990 and 2000s.
-It was one of the first Sub-Saharan African countries to embark on liberalization and pro-market policies in the late 1980s.
-Over that time, a stable macroeconomic environment and sustained private sector-oriented reforms led to Uganda’s graduation into a mature reformer in 2006.
+It was among the first Sub-Saharan African countries to embark on liberalization and pro-market policies in the late 1980s.
+During that time, a stable macroeconomic environment and sustained private sector-oriented reforms led to Uganda’s graduation into a mature reformer in 2006.

-Gross domestic product (GDP) growth accelerated from an average of 6.5% per year in the 1990s to over seven percent during the 2000s.
-Growth remained well above the Sub-Saharan Africa average in the face of consecutive exogenous shocks, including the secondary effects of the global economic crisis, bad weather and surges in international commodity prices.
-This strong economic growth enabled substantial poverty reduction and some progress toward reaching Millennium Development Goals (MDGs).
+Real gross domestic product (GDP) growth averaged 7% per year in the 1990s and the 2000s.
+This was well above the Sub-Saharan Africa average, in spite of consecutive exogenous shocks, including the secondary effects of the global economic crisis, bad weather and surges in international commodity prices.
+This strong economic growth enabled substantial poverty reduction and some progress towards reaching Millennium Development Goals (MDGs).

 The population of people living in poverty declined to 24.5% in 2009/10.
-Hence, Uganda has surpassed the 2015 Millennium Development Goal of halving the 56% poverty rate recorded in 1992/93, even though per capita GDP growth averaged only around four percent over the past two decades due to rapid population growth.
-Since FY2009/10, a combination of the exogenous shocks and domestic factors reduced economic activity down to below historical levels.
-Subdued export performance, high inflation and subsequent tightening of monetary policy to restore macroeconomic stability, reduced GDP growth to 3.4% in FY 2011/12.
+Hence, Uganda has surpassed the 2015 Millennium Development Goal of halving the 56% poverty rate recorded in 1992/93, in spite of per capita GDP growth averaging only about 4% over the past two decades due to rapid population growth.
+Since 2009, a combination of exogenous shocks and domestic factors reduced economic activity below historical levels.
+Subdued export performance, high inflation and subsequent tightening of the monetary policy to restore macroeconomic stability, reduced GDP growth to 3.4% in FY12.

+Economic recovery is on track and medium term growth prospects remaining positive.
 The high expectations for a strong recovery GDP growth as the economy stabilized in FY12/13 have been thwarted by the lower than anticipated fiscal outlays, slow private sector credit pickup, and the governance related aid disruptions which increased economic uncertainty.
-On average, forecasters see a modest recovery of about five percent, which is still below the historical growth rates.

 Uganda has progressed towards multi-party democracy and now holds regular elections.
 Following the promulgation of the 1995 constitution, President Museveni was elected to a first term through a non-party election in 1996.
 He was reelected in a contested election in 2001.

 The constitutional amendments approved by a referendum in July 2005 introduced multi-partyism, and Parliament lifted the two, five-year presidential term limits, which allowed President Museveni to seek a third term in office.
-(Recently, civil society groups have renewed their campaign for the restoration of presidential term limits in the Constitution and a private members bill has already been presented to the Speaker of Uganda’s parliament to this effect.)
 Museveni and his NRM Party won the first multi-party elections in 2006.
 On February 28, 2011 President Museveni was re-elected to yet another five-year term and his party enjoys an overwhelming majority in the 375-member Parliament.
+Recently, civil society groups have renewed their campaign for the restoration of presidential term limits in the Constitution and a private members bill has been presented to the Speaker of the National Parliament.

 President Museveni’s current term in office has been characterized by increased opposition action and mounting parliamentary pressure on the government, especially over governance.
-There have been periodic tensions between opposition protestors and security forces, especially in 2011.
-More recently, civil society organizations (CSOs) have been protesting over deteriorating governance, prompted by grand corruption scandals in public office.
-The government drafted and presented before Parliament the Public Order Management Bill 2011 that is aimed at regulating public gatherings and demonstrations.
-The ninth Parliament has helped to check the powers of the executive.
-Parliament’s Public Accounts Committee, constitutionally headed by a member of the opposition, has also remained strong in the fight against corruption.
+Recent cases of large-scale corruption in some ministries reported by the Auditor General in November 2012 indicate that governance remains a major challenge for Uganda.
+However, a recent joint assessment by the Joint Budget Support Framework (JBSF) partners of the High Level Government Financial Management Reform Action Plan Matrix (HLAM), indicates positive progress.
+The ninth Parliament has also helped to check the powers of the executive.
+Parliament’s Public Accounts Committee, constitutionally headed by a member of the opposition, has remained strong in the fight against corruption.

-In 2012 for example, Uganda ranked 161 of 187 countries on the Human Development Index compiled by the United Nations Development Programme.
-Estimates from the latest available Uganda National Survey also show that in 2009/10, only 12% of households used electricity for lighting.
+In 2012, Uganda ranked 161 of 187 countries on the Human Development Index compiled by the United Nations Development Programme (UNDP).
+Estimates from the latest available Uganda National Survey show that in 2009/10, only 12% of households used electricity for lighting.

-Despite many efforts improve social sector outcomes; the odds of Uganda reaching all of the MDGs by 2015 are slim, as Uganda is off track on health-related MDGs.
+Despite many efforts to improve social sector outcomes; the chances of Uganda reaching all of the MDGs by 2015 are slim, as Uganda is off track on particular health-related MDGs.
 In the early 2000s, the government initiated a comprehensive program of health reforms to improve effectiveness, responsiveness, and equity in the health care delivery system, including abolishing user fees in government units, improving management systems, decentralizing service delivery and promoting public–private partnerships.
-These reforms have helped to improve sector performance and outcomes.
-They are also credited as being pro-poor, especially by improving access and reducing cost.
+These reforms have helped to improve the sector performance and outcomes.
+They are credited as being pro-poor, especially by improving access and reducing cost.

-Despite reforms, Uganda is also off track on the MDGs related to universal primary education.
+Uganda is also off track on the MDGs related to universal primary education despite reforms.
 Learning outcomes have been disappointing especially in reading and mathematics which are lower for Ugandan students than for Kenyan and Tanzanian students.
 However, gender equality prevails in school enrollment with little or no difference between net primary or secondary enrollment rates for boys and girls—near parity was reached in 2009/10.